I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmatransaction/nf-wdfdmatransaction-wdfdmatransactiongetbytestransferred.md

 ## -remarks
 Framework-based drivers typically call <b>WdfDmaTransactionGetBytesTransferred</b> from within an <a href="..\wdfinterrupt\nc-wdfinterrupt-evt_wdf_interrupt_dpc.md">EvtInterruptDpc</a> event callback function, after all DMA transfers are complete, to obtain the final transferred byte count.
-Drivers typically use the final byte count as input to the <a href="wdf.wdfrequestcompletewithinformation">WdfRequestCompleteWithInformation</a> method.
-For more information about this method, see <a href="wdf.completing_a_dma_transaction">Completing a DMA Transaction</a>.
+Drivers typically use the final byte count as input to the <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcompletewithinformation.md">WdfRequestCompleteWithInformation</a> method.
+For more information about this method, see <a href="https://msdn.microsoft.com/90531b72-e51d-451e-ae84-a9bbf0245665">Completing a DMA Transaction</a>.

-For a code example that uses <b>WdfDmaTransactionGetBytesTransferred</b>, see <a href="wdf.wdfdmatransactiondmacompleted">WdfDmaTransactionDmaCompleted</a>.
+For a code example that uses <b>WdfDmaTransactionGetBytesTransferred</b>, see <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactiondmacompleted.md">WdfDmaTransactionDmaCompleted</a>.

 ## -requirements